Anti-Racism Hub & Resources for BIPOC Herbalists

 To this end, we’ve been sharing resources on the school’s social media and in the forums but I would like to share more here in case you aren’t on those platforms.
 Historically, we haven’t fully spotlighted our diversity and equity initiatives and community giving to avoid a performative stance, and because we are still in the beginning stages of this work, but I realize you might not be aware of the behind-the-scenes actions the school is involved with.

 I want you to know how we’ve been prioritizing anti-racism, equity, and inclusion for the past four years (since going online) and how we aim to do better in the future.
 The updated Student Forum Guidelines take a clearer stance on what is considered racist or discriminatory language.
-We now have a ZERO TOLERANCE policy for those who refute the presence of systemic racism or dismiss the relevance of discussions on eradicating racism in healing spaces and the world at large.
+We now have a ZERO-TOLERANCE policy for those who refute the presence of systemic racism or dismiss the relevance of discussions on eradicating racism in healing spaces and the world at large.
 We have always had a zero-tolerance policy for discriminatory language in our forums.
 Our evolving definition of discrimination is based on our growth as individuals and as a business in understanding our role as it relates to systemic racism.

 For starters, we realize that we have a long way to go within our organization and that this work is ongoing.
 We’ve made more than our share of BIG mistakes and have attempted to learn, listen, and recalibrate.
 Our number one goal is to bring more diversity to the school’s staff, contractors, instructors, student body, and bloggers.
-Our staff is required to attend annual (soon to be quarterly) trainings on social justice issues, and our Diversity, Equity, and Inclusion Initiatives have been several years in progress with paid audits from Indigenous and Black herbalists.
+Our staff is required to attend monthly trainings on social justice issues, and our Diversity, Equity, and Inclusion Initiatives have been several years in progress with paid audits from Indigenous and Black herbalists.
 We’re in the process of updating the course curriculum to include discussions on systemic racism and other forms of discrimination, especially as it relates to health and healing.

 THE IMPORTANCE OF DISCUSSING RACISM IN HERBAL EDUCATION AND PRACTICE